-Ghana profile - Timeline - BBC News
+Ghana profile

 2012 June - Thousands are displaced by communal violence in the east, sparked by the exhumation of the body of a Muslim cleric.

-2012 July - President Mills dies.
-John Mahama becomes interim head of state.
+2012 July - President Mills dies, and is succeeded by John Mahama.

-2013 Authorities arrest hundreds of Chinese and other migrants working in unlicensed gold mines.
+2013 Authorities arrest hundreds of Chinese and other migrants are working in unlicensed gold mines.
 The government says around 4,700 illegal miners, most of them Chinese, were deported in 2013.

 2014 July - Thousands take to the streets to protest against the government's alleged mishandling of the economy.